BenSt099/wtfpython/README.md

-## Section: Die verborgenen Schätze!
+## Kapitel: Die verborgenen Schätze!

 This section contains a few lesser-known and interesting things about Python that most beginners like me are unaware of (well, not anymore).